bartvanhoey/AbpToAzureRepo/Tutorial/Part3/Part3.md

 21. Run the *DbMigratorStaging* configuration from the *Debug window* to apply the database migrations to the database in Azure.

 22. After the database migrations have completed, run the *ApiStaging* configuration from the *Debug window* to run the *[YourAppName].HttpApi.Host* project.
     Your API runs now locally but uses the *[YourAppName]Db* on Azure.

-23. Open a command prompt in the [YourAppName].HttpApi.Host project and set the Environment to Staging.
+23. Replace your password in the appsettings.Staging.json files with {your_password} as you don't want to publish them on GitHub.

 24. Open a command prompt in the root folder of your project and add, commit and push all your changes to your GitHub repository.